 Joint Music Forces rock Red Square

+The city’s center was closed for traffic and people flooded the streets to enjoy the beautiful celebrations.
+The new mayor of Moscow said the day would likely go down as the most expensive celebration of the city’s birthday.
 The highlight of the celebration was to be a spectacular laser show at Moscow State University, on the city’s Sparrow Hills.
 The event was expected to break the record for being the largest show of its kind in the world.
 The Guinness Book of World Records was scheduled to be on hand to register the biggest projection area in history, some 25,500 square meters.